 For outdoor enthusiasts and nature lovers alike, Pineville provides the perfect combination of adventure and small-town atmosphere.
 Go for an ATV ride on the famous Hatfield McCoy Trails’ Pinnacle Creek Trailhead, or explore the town’s hidden gem, Castle Rock— a 165-foot sandstone cliff that towers over the town.
 At the nearby Twin Falls Resort State Park, discover the 25 miles of hiking and biking trails in the park or enjoy the fully functional Pioneer Farm, which offers park visitors a glimpse of what life was like on the frontier.
 Avid hunters and anglers can find more excitement at the R.D.
 Bailey Lake and Wildlife Management Area where trout are stocked annually.
 Before you leave, make sure to visit the beautiful namesake waterfalls at the park and check them off on your West Virginia Waterfall Trail virtual passport for prizes!

 If you’re looking for some off-road adventure, make your way to the Hatfield-McCoy Trails that wind through this region, while offering well over 1,000 miles of trails across the state.
 If you’re looking to check off another state park from your list, visit the nearby Chief Logan State Park.
-While you’re there, grab your caffeine fix at Hot Cup Coffee Shop in downtown Logan before hitting Route 34 West to Hamlin.
+While you’re there, be sure to check out downtown Logan before hitting Route 34 West to Hamlin.
 Let our country roads take you home on Route 60 as the Midland Trail passes towards Putnam County.

 Before heading back to Charleston, make a quick stop in Putnam County to take your choice of the area’s limitless dinner options.
 If your adventure has you ready for a true comfort meal, Barnyard BBQ is the place to be – serving ribs, pulled pork, macaroni and cheese and more.
 Hoping for an artisanal slice?
 Belknap Dough Company serves up craft pizza flavor, fresh from their brick oven.
-Or check out Fairways Bar & Grill, where you can find Mediterranean flavors sure to provide something unique to your day of adventure.
+Or check out Thai Valley Kitchen for fresh and authentic Thai flavors.
 Once you have had your fill, head back to the capital city just in time to catch the sunset over the Kanawha River.